 Crushing Accidents

-A leading cause of construction site injuries is workers getting crushed in the course of their duties.
-Construction workers manage heavy, mechanical equipment and are surrounded by loose and heavy building materials.
-While Florida law requires that employers provide a safe and hazard-free workplace, the nature of the job does not always realistically allow for that.
-By definition, a building under construction comes with any number of moving parts under the feet and over the heads of the employees who work at the site.
-The combination of heavy steel beams, cranes, and loose debris is a basic formula for injury.
+A leading cause of construction site injuries involves workers getting crushed while doing their jobs.
+Construction workers operate heavy machinery and work around loose, heavy building materials.
+Florida law requires employers to provide a safe, hazard-free workplace, but the nature of construction work does not always make that possible.
+By definition, a building under construction has moving parts beneath workers’ feet and above their heads.
+Heavy steel beams, cranes, and loose debris create a basic formula for injury.

 Construction laborers suffer injuries across the country at the highest rate of any other occupation out there.
 An injury caused from being crushed can be severe and have long-lasting repercussions, such as chronic back pain, broken bones, or severed limbs, just to name a few.